fl4shk/frost32_cpu/README.md

   more effort to figure out whether or not it will work).
   * Multiplication:  32-bit by 32-bit -> 32-bit results, 5 cycles.
 (Need
   to add in 32-bit by 32-bit -> 64-bit results multiply)
-  * Division:  32-bit by 32-bit -> 32-bit results
+  * Division:  32-bit by 32-bit -> 32-bit results (though 64-bit by 32-bit
+  -> 64-bit division may be added in later)
     * Note that there is both unsigned and signed division, computed by the same division module.
 There is not an integer remainder instruction, but a multiplication can be performed to get the remainder.
     * Of note is that division by zero will simply return zero.
 Software will need to check if division by zero is going to occur.
-    * Number of cycles:
-      * When 32-bit division is *very* fast (four bits computed per cycle, at the expense of lowered clock rate and increased logic usage):
-      13 cycles
-      * When 32-bit division is fast (two bits computed per cycle, the default):  21 cycles
-      * When 32-bit division is slow (one bit computed per cycle):  37 cycles

 ## Interrupts